The following FAQ provides answers to common questions applicants may have about the Course Material Fellowship Program.

 How will the Fellowship Program benefit instructors and students?

 The Fellowship program aims to serve both faculty and students (undergraduate and graduate) at the IUPUI, IUB, and IUPUC campuses by lowering course material costs and providing materials that are customizable to their course’s learning objectives.
-The program will give instructors of record at the IU Bloomington and IUPUI campuses the opportunity to customize their course materials, making their instruction more effective.
-The Open Educational Resources (OER) that are created as part of the Fellowship will be shared freely in Canvas Commons and IU’s institutional repository, IUScholarWorks, so that other instructors, both internal and external to the IU system, can use and adapt them.
+The program will give instructors of record at these campuses the opportunity to customize their course materials, making their instruction more effective.
+The Open Educational Resources (OER) that are created as part of the Fellowship will be shared freely in IU’s institutional repository, IUScholarWorks, so that other instructors, both internal and external to the IU system, can use and adapt them.

 What are Open Educational Resources?